saran9991/Lufthansa-Arrival-Time-Prediction/logfile.md

 The ``assign_origin()`` method now works faster using R-Tree Index

 ## 8. Created another branch for plots
 Undeveloped branch for plots.
 Will add more stuff later.

+## 9. Created another branch for adding holidays, weekdays and months of the year
+This method uses the holidays library to find holidays in Hessen.

+To install holidays, run `pip install holidays`.

 ---